SomonOlimzoda/DataAnalysis-Excel-/README.md

 #### Question 2

 Rank the **States** for **Germany**, from the highest to lowest revenue.

+**Saarland, Hessen, Brandenburg, Nordrhein-Westfalen, Hamburg, Bayern**
 ##

 #### Question 3

 What about for the year 2013?
 Rank from the highest to lowest revenue.

+**Saarland, Hessen, Brandenburg, Nordrhein-Westfalen, Hamburg, Bayern**
 ##

 Let's add another pivot table.
 This time arrange the layout so that the pivot table displays the **Frame Size** in the **Rows** and **Revenue** (Sum of) as the **Values**.
 Hide the rows that do not have a Frame size (blank Frame size), then sort the pivot table by **Sum of Revenue** so that the **Frame size** with the highest revenue is displayed first.